Please note that this course:

 - Any work turned in 1,000 minutes (16 hours, 40 minutes) late is effectively zeroed, as that would be a 100.0% deduction.

-Late work will not be accepted for the exam or the quizzes.
+Late work will not be accepted for the final project.

 Given the flexibility of the lateness policy, above, the course does not allow for extensions of any kind on its projects.
 Exceptions to this policy will be considered only in situations of documented medical or family emergency.
 Extensions that are only requested after a project’s deadline will not be considered at all.
 In these situations, communication with the course staff is paramount.
 The course rarely grants extensions retroactively, and so it is imperative you be in touch about your need for an extension promptly.
 The only individual authorized to grant extensions is the head teaching fellow; please be sure to include any relevant documentation in your request.